armolymp/hiring-fullstack-todo/README.md

 ## ✅ Evaluation Criteria

-- Proper use of React, Express, and MongoDB
+- Proper use of chosen stack
 - RESTful API structure and usage
 - Code readability and organization
 - Functional completeness of required features